stefaneichert/OpenLidarToolbox/README.md

 The easiest way to install it, is to [download the plugin ZIP file](https://github.com/stefaneichert/OpenLidarTools/raw/main/src/plugin/open_lidar_tools.zip "Download Plugin as ZIP").
 Then in QGIS simply choose "Install from ZIP" from the Plugins / Manage and Install Plugins menu.
-Then Open LiDAR Tools will then show up in the processing toolbox
+Then Open LiDAR Tools will then show up in the processing toolbox.
+Users who need deeper access to even more settings can download individual QGIS models here.

+### **Dependancies**

+Open LiDAR tools are a "shell" that uses several excellent tools under the hood: GDAL, GRASS, QGIS native tools, LAStools, Whitebox Tools and RVT.
+Therefore, the following plug-ins must be installed before the Open LiDAR tools: LAStools, Whitebox Tools and RVT.

 ### **Modules**